bgoonz/gists-revamp/by-extension/markdown/Github-Rep.md

 The rest of the courses from our legendary Full-Stack curriculum are available to you from the moment you sign up.
 To switch, simply click the ‘Course Outline’ at the top of the page.
 The menu should have a ‘Switch’ button which will list all available courses.

 <a href="https://github.com/appacademy/welcome-to-open" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://github.com/appacademy/welcome-to-open"><strong>appacademy/welcome-to-open</strong><br />
-<em>tl;dr: click here to learn to code for free With WebDevHub Open you’ll get free access to WebDevHub’s entire…</em>github.com</a><a href="https://github.com/appacademy/welcome-to-open" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>tl;dr: click here to learn to code for free With WebDevHub Open you'll get free access to WebDevHub's entire…</em>github.com</a><a href="https://github.com/appacademy/welcome-to-open" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 ---